mschmittfull/skewspec/README.rst

 Running
 -------

-- The basic usage is like this, assuming delta_mesh is an nbodykit mesh object:
+- The basic usage is as follows.

   .. code-block:: python